eduvpn/apple/README.md

 The app contains a [Network Tunneling Protocol Client](https://developer.apple.com/documentation/networkextension) and allows its users to create a VPN tunnel if you are able to connect to an eduVPN or Let's Connect enabled server.

+## New Discovery Method

+To use the new discovery method on macOS set the hidden preference `use_new_discovery_method` to `true`.

+Close the app and run:

+    defaults write org.eduvpn.app use_new_discovery_method YES

+To go back to default value use:

+    defaults delete org.eduvpn.app use_new_discovery_method

 ## Beware

 Due to the usage of Network Extensions, you can not fully test this app on a Simulator.